rahulmishraa46/PROJECT/Introduction_to_Digital_and_Inbound_Marketing_Essentials (1).md

 4. Create visualizations to support findings
 5. Build a complete analysis pipeline

-Supermarket Sales Analysis Project
-This document outlines the tasks required for a comprehensive analysis of the supermarket sales dataset.

 1️⃣ Data Preparation (ETL)
 [ ] a.
 Extract data from the provided URL: